 Are the gods angry with us?
 Nobody likes hurricanes or floods, fires or droughts.
 We offer up prayers to those affected, whether traumatised or killed.
 Sadly, prayers are completely useless in the face of nature.
 Nature doesn’t care about gods.
 It’s chemistry, biology and physics.
 Nature is what we constructed our god myths around.
 You… Continue reading What is climate change?

 Was Nostradamus right?
 Our investigation will startle you Is Donald Trump the Antichrist that Nostradamus predicted, and are we now in the ‘End Times’?
-You could be forgiven for thinking that the end of the world was upon us, with R.E.M.’s song sounding apt on the radio, some American Christians calling President Trump The Second… Continue reading How Nostradamus Trump Antichrist predictions affect your future
+You could be forgiven for thinking that the end of the world was upon us, with R.E.M.’s song sounding ever more apt on the radio, some American Christians calling President Trump… Continue reading So, is Trump the Antichrist that Nostradamus predicted?

 Varadkar and Flanagan bow to Irish backlash over plan to commemorate British war crimes in Ireland Ireland’s prime minister, Leo Varadkar (pictured above, at right), and law and order minister, Charlie Flanagan, both from the Fine Gael political party, have been shamed into dropping a contentious commemoration of the Black and Tans and the Royal… Continue reading Black and Tans, Ireland’s colonial history, Britain’s war crimes